martin-stone/hsv-alpha-color-picker-android/README.md

     </PreferenceScreen>

-To use the "optional color" functionality, specify a button label for the "no colour" button:
+To use the "optional color" functionality, specify a button label for the "no color" button:

         <com.rarepebble.colorpicker.ColorPreference
             android:key="myOptionalColor"